NicoSwag/radiance-notes/Story/Cosmos Lore Dialogue.md

 **Mysterious Voice**
 There is no fault.
 The Cosmog came to warn humanity.
 Humanity did not listen.
-We cannot see a path where events go otherwise.
+We cannot see a different path.
 It was not to be.
 A lot has been lost.
 But not all is lost yet.
-You and your sister were chosen by the Cosmog.
+You and your sister were chosen.
+Brought here to fulfill a purpose.
+By the Cosmog.
 By us.
 By yourselves.